matthew-brett/noteout/README.md

 This linking sets up the filters by making them single executable files in your Quarto tree — a requirement for Quarto filters.
 You could also have copied the relevant files from the Noteout source.

-Use these filters with something like the following in your `_quarto.yml` file:
+Use these filters with something like the following in your `_quarto.yml` file.
+Remember, Noteout depends on features in Quarto 1.4, so expect this configuration to fail in earlier versions.

 ```yaml
 filters: